cameronkerrnz/json-to-mmdb/README.md

 Most people should be able to just use cameronkerrnz/json-to-mmdb:latest, which should always be passing tests before getting tagged on Docker Hub.

+# Errors

+> Iteration is not currently allowed in trees with no nodes.
+Record type: **empty**

+This error is emitted when an empty allocations array are listed in the input.

+> Iteration is not currently allowed in trees with no nodes.
+Record type: **data**

+Seems to indicate that the input contains just a default (eg. "subnet": "::/0").
+Adding at least one none /0 subnet should suffice.